elena-garciamanes/ElenaGarciaManes/README.md

 I'm Elena García Mañes (she/her)

-- 🎓 I'm a recent graduate from a **quantitative-intensive master** program.
+- 🎓 I'm a recent graduate from the Hertie School in Berlin (a **quantitative-intensive master** program).

 - 👩‍💻 I can code in **Python, R, SQL**.